Haunted (Beyoncé song): Composition

 "Haunted" is a two-part song, consisting of "Ghost" and "Haunted" collectively running for a length of approximately six minutes.
 Its composition was described as ranging from contemporary R&B to "straight up experimentalism".
 Mojo's Priya Elan compared the song's composition with works by English band The xx.
 The song features sexually explicit and frank lyrics in line with a prominent theme of the album about sexuality also present in other songs.
 Its instrumentation consists of "murky" keyboards and a "creeping", pulsating bassline.
 Beyoncé sings over mournful piano stabs which are repeated along with drums and airy vocals along with a pounding club rhythm.

-"Ghost" is an alt hip hop and Electronica song featuring Beyoncé rapping with recessed and reverbed vocals.
+"Ghost" is an ambient song with dubstep beats featuring Beyoncé rapping with recessed and reverbed vocals.
 The song contains ambient beats, bass and percussion and a poetic spoken word vocal with high loop.
 It was created by using a minimal approach and a falsetto vocal was applied along with various "warped, ghost-ly" effects.
 "Ghost" opens with an audio recording of the singer winning a Sammy Davis Jr. Award in 1989 in Houston for a townwide talent show.
 It continues with a person incorrectly pronouncing her name as "'Bee Awnz' [sic] Knowles".
 According to Spin columnist Brandon Soderberg, the song begins with a "random, frustrating indignity from her youth into a full-blown, racially loaded origin story" and also features expressions of her celebrity.
 Lyrically, Beyoncé makes a prediction about her album's sales and offers commentary on record labels through a spoken word intro: "I don't trust these record labels, I'm tourin'" and later adds, "Soul not for sale/Probably won't make no money off this/Oh well."
 Speaking about the record industry, she sings about being bored with labels during the lines, "All the shit I do is boring / All these record labels... boring".
 The lyrics of the song also discuss the failure of taking risks in the music industry.
 She also expresses sadness for people having to work banal and monotonous jobs in the lines, "All these people on the planet/Workin' nine to five just to stay alive/How come?".